MaiconD75/Express-Line-Backend/README.md

 With this API you can hire deliverymen and define recipients and origins to register new deliveries.

-As a deliveryman you can get the product and register the product to delivery and register the end of delivery with a picture of recipient signature in addition to being able to inform problems with delivery for your cancellation.
+As a delivery man you can get the product and register the product to delivery and register the end of delivery with a picture of recipient signature in addition to being able to inform problems with delivery for your cancellation.

-A deliveryman just can start 5 deliveries per day at 8:00 AM to 18:00 PM.
+A delivery man is only able to do 5 deliveries per day at 8:00 AM to 18:00 PM.

 ## Entities
 * ### Users